Chengdu University of Traditional Chinese Medicine: Teachers and students

 The courses are mainly given by Chinese language for local students, even though CDUTCM is a university and large campus but inside the main university there are separated with characterized by TCM traditional teaching with 12 sub-colleges and student with related specialized major study in specific colleges rather than altogether in one place.
 For faculty for students volume there are over 500 professors and associate professors, 88 tutors for doctors and 283 tutors for masters.
 CDUTCM holds around 10,000 students (over 1300 students for doctoral and master's degrees), including more than 100 students from Hong Kong, Macao, Taiwan and foreign countries.
 But abroad foreigners are usually required the appropriate Visas to study and stay in China that for more information about to get supporting documents may required to obtain visas can ask from the foreign related office of the school And every year over 200 students come for the short-term training programs.

 Research

-CDUTCM can be able to cope for doing researches related with TCM and has made contributions to the society.
-With 6 Research Institutes and 37 Research Institutional offices, it also has the states’ GCP center, Chinese Pharmaceutical Screening and Evaluation Center and ADR Monitoring Center.
-In recent years, the university has taken the state key project of the Tenth Five-Year Plan, “973 program” and “863 program”, key programs of the National Fund of Nature and Science.
+CDUTCM can be able to cope for doing research related with TCM and has made contributions to the society.
+With 6 Research Institutes and 37 Research Institutional offices, it also has the states' GCP center, Chinese Pharmaceutical Screening and Evaluation Center and ADR Monitoring Center.
+In recent years, the university has taken the state key project of the Tenth Five-Year Plan, "973 program" and "863 program", key programs of the National Fund of Nature and Science.
 Various prizes have been awarded.
 Cultural Museum of TCM and Museum of Chinese Drug Specimens are with abundant collection.